Kaizen-agent/kaizen-agent/kaizen/cli/commands/examples/README.md

 1. **Import Python packages** before test execution
 2. **Import local files** that are referenced by your test code
 3. **Ensure all dependencies are available** before running tests
+4. **Use imported dependencies during test execution**

+## How It Works

+### Complete Integration Flow

+1. **Configuration Loading**: When you run a test, the CLI loads the configuration file
+2. **Dependency Import**: The system imports all specified packages and files using the `DependencyManager`
+3. **Namespace Creation**: A namespace dictionary is created containing all imported modules
+4. **Test Execution**: The namespace is passed to the test runner and made available during test execution
+5. **Code Execution**: When test code runs, it has access to all imported dependencies
+6. **Cleanup**: The system cleans up any modifications to the Python environment

+### Technical Details

+The integration works through several components:

+- **DependencyManager**: Handles importing packages and files, creating a namespace
+- **TestAllCommand**: Orchestrates the dependency import and test execution
+- **TestRunner**: Receives the imported dependencies and passes them to the execution system
+- **CodeRegionExecutor**: Uses the imported dependencies during code execution

 ## Configuration Structure